Kids See Ghosts (album): Artwork and title

 In August 2017, West and Cudi visited Japanese artist Takashi Murakami at his studio, with Murakami sharing images of the three via Instagram.
 West had previously collaborated with Murakami for the artwork of his third studio album Graduation (2007) and the animated music video for its opening track, "Good Morning".
 On April 22, 2018, West shared art by Murakami related to the album via Twitter, confirming the title to be Kids See Ghosts.
 The black and white image featured two caricatures that appeared to be of West and Cudi stood by a smoke ball with a face, while the title was included in a spray paint font.
 The only parts of the art not in black and white were Japanese writing, an autograph, and a sunflower.
 Accompanying his tweet, West added the caption "Murakami vibes".
-Regarding the drawing, Murakami told Complex that him and his assistants followed their "very rudimental plan" of drawing different ideas on a paper with West and his assistants.
+Regarding the drawing, Murakami told Complex that he and his assistants followed their "very rudimental plan" of drawing different ideas on a paper with West and his assistants.
 Murakami also said that West had brought forward the idea of portraying an anthropomorphized bear and fox, to reflect him and Cudi, respectively.
 Cudi allegedly had suggested for his character to be represented by a dog, however upon seeing an early sketch, West insisted that Cudi was better represented by a fox.

 Cudi tweeted out Murakami's artwork for the album on June 6, 2018, which has a high similarity to the art previously shared by West.
 Murakami explained that Hokusai's Thirty-six Views of Mount Fuji was the basis of the artwork's background picture.
 The pastel-colored cover art presents a psychedelic scene, showing a ghostly figure riding on top of a sperm-shaped monster that has sharp teeth and haunted eyes.
 The figure is flying through a forest, which is backed by a mountain.
 The title Kids See Ghosts continues "the spooky-ghost routine" that started with West releasing "Ghost Town", which is also continued by the album with "Freeee (Ghost Town, Pt.
 2)".